hmbui/rogue2yaml/README.md

 ## Running Rogue2Yaml

-1. Note the path to your cloned rogue repro
+1. Note the path to your cloned rogue repo
 2. Copy the rogue files you want to convert into a directory
 3. Create a directory for your output CPSW YAML files